 The web’s full of possibilities – but only some of them are worth your time, money and effort.

-These dozen tools capitalize on the best the Internet has to offer your wellness business:
+We’ve got a dozen suggestions for capitalizing on the best the Internet has to offer your wellness business, without spending a bundle:

 1) Switch to a WordPress-based website